mybonk/mybonk-wiki/baby-rabbit-holes.md

   - `ssh-keygen`  e.x. `$ ssh-keygen -t ecdsa -b 521`, `ssh-keygen -R 5.72.114.57`
   - `passphrase`
   - `ssh-copy-id`: Copy your public key on the server machine's `~/.ssh/authorized_keys`
-  - `ssh-add`
-  - ssh-agent, will save you a LOT of time (key management, auto re-connect e.g. when your laptop goes to sleep or reboots ...).
+  - `ssh-agent`: Will save you a LOT of time (key management, auto re-connect e.g. when your laptop goes to sleep or reboots ...).
+  - `ssh-add -l`: Displays the fingerprint of all identities currently represented by the agent
+  - `ssh-add`: Add your rsa keys to the ssh-agent (can ).

 Use ssh auto login (auto login *using public and private keys pair* to be specific) as it is also significantly more secure than basic password-based login.
 Bellow is a real time illustration of ssh failed login attempts initiated from the Internet (bots, hackers, you name it) on a machine with password authentication left enabled (instead of using ssh auto login).